lcshhh/TADPM/readme.md

 ```shell
 bash scripts/pretrain.sh
 ```

-You can also refer to https://github.com/liang3588/MeshMAE
+You can also refer to https://github.com/liang3588/MeshMAE for more details.